 In this article, we’ll discuss factors that raise the risk of developing endometrial cancer.
 Knowing your individual risk can help you make healthier decisions and encourage other family members to understand their risk as well.

 Estrogen is a sex hormone that’s mainly produced by the ovaries.
-Your body starts making more estrogen when you have your first period or menarche (menstrual cycle).
+A person’s body starts making more estrogen at the onset of their menarche (the first menstrual period).
 Estrogen levels tend to decrease at the start of menopause, typically between ages 45 and 55.

 Doctors and researchers have found that changes in estrogen levels throughout life affect the risk of endometrial cancer.
 A healthy balance of estrogen and another hormone, progesterone, keeps the endometrium (uterine lining) healthy.
 Too much estrogen can throw off your hormonal balance and can trigger endometrial cells to grow out of control and possibly become cancerous.